 Transverse myelitis is a condition caused by inflammation of the spinal cord.
 As a result, the covering (myelin sheath) around the nerve cells is damaged.
 This disturbs the signals between spinal nerves and rest of the body.
-Transverse myelitis can cause pain, muscle weakness, paralysis, and bladder or bowel problems.
+Symptoms may develop suddenly or over days or weeks.
+Classic symptoms include:

 Transverse myelitis is a rare nervous system disorder.
 In many cases, the cause is unknown.
 However, certain conditions may lead to transverse myelitis:

 - Bacterial, viral, parasitic, or fungal infection, such as HIV, syphilis, varicella zoster (shingles), West Nile virus, Zika virus, enteroviruses, and Lyme disease

 - Immune system disorders, such as multiple sclerosis (MS), Sjögren syndrome, and lupus

 - Other inflammatory disorders, such as sarcoidosis, or a connective tissue disease called scleroderma

 - Blood vessel disorders that affect the spine